mworchel/differentiable-moment-bounds/README.md

 **Coming soon**

+## License and Copyright

+The code in this repository is provided under a 3-clause BSD license.

 ## Citation

 If you find this code or our method useful for your research, please cite our paper